Data Processing Agreement

 5.3 Right to Object

-The Controller may object to a new Sub-processor on reasonable data protection grounds by notifying KYC Genie in writing within the 14-day notice period.
+The Controller may object to a new Sub-processor on reasonable data protection grounds by notifying KYC Genie in writing within the notice period.
+KYC Genie shall consider the objection and may, at its reasonable discretion, take appropriate measures to address it.
 If KYC Genie cannot reasonably accommodate the objection, the Controller may terminate the affected Services on written notice, subject to the terms of the Principal Agreement.
-Continued use of the Services after the 14-day period without objection constitutes acceptance of the new Sub-processor.
+Continued use of the Services after the notice period without objection constitutes acceptance of the new Sub-processor.

 5.4 Sub-processor Liability

-KYC Genie remains fully liable to the Controller for the performance of any Sub-processor's obligations under this DPA to the extent that KYC Genie would itself be liable.
+KYC Genie remains fully liable to the Controller for the performance of any Sub-processor's obligations under this DPA to the extent that KYC Genie would itself be liable, subject always to the limitations of liability in clause 12.

 6. SECURITY